andcov/arXiv_preprints_version_analysis/README.md

 A subset of the aforementioned papers will be fed to [GROBID](https://github.com/kermitt2/grobid) in order to convert them to [TEI](https://tei-c.org/) (a format of XML designed to describe scientific papers).

-These XML files will then be compared based on a number of metrics.
+These XML files will then be compared based on a number of features.

 # Setup
 1. Clone the repository (the Python client of GROBID is used as a submodule so the `--recurse-submodules` flag is necessary):